QBobWatson/ipe2tikz/README.md

 3. Copy `tikzlibraryipe.code.tex` somewhere LaTeX can find it, e.g. the same directory as the LaTeX file you're trying to compile.

+I have only tested this with ipe versions 7.2.?, on Linux and Macs.
+You can file a bug report if it doesn't work on your system or ipe version, but I probably won't know how to fix it unless you include a patch or pull request.

 ## Usage

 After installing the ipelet, select *TikZ Export* form the *Ipelets* menu, or use the shortcut `Ctrl-Shift-T`.
 A dialog appears, with the following options:

 + *Export complete document:* if this is checked, the exporter makes a document that can be compiled standalone.
 That is, it generates a preamble,